- Conditions & Care

 - obesity-related heart disease

-If you believe you qualify for weight loss surgery, please contact us or request an appointment online.
-We recommend that all prospective patients:
+If you believe that you qualify for weight loss surgery, please contact us or view one of the informational videos below.
+We also recommend that all prospective patients:

 - speak with their doctor about weight loss surgery